tjbrailey/Website/content/music.md

 **Laura Mvula**: Pink Noise: I love the 80's aesthetic of Mvula's new record---it manages to balance homage and authenticity with ease.

-**Allan Holdsworth**: Live in Japan 1984: The much-missed fusion virtuoso and his band, I.O.U., melt faces in one of my favorite live performances of any band ever.
+**Allan Holdsworth**: Live in Japan 1984: The much-missed fusion virtuoso and his band, I.O.U., melt faces in one of my favourite live performances of any band ever.

 **Flowered Up**: A Life with Brian & Weekender: Savagely underrated London rock quartet Flowered Up brought Madchester down to London with a punchy debut (A Life with Brian) and epic swansong single Weekender (the accompanying short film directed by W.I.Z. is also a must-watch).